envytools/envytools/docs/hw/vdec/vpe/pvp1/scalar.rst

   unsigned depending on instruction.

 - bits 3-13: ``IMM``: signed 13-bit immediate.

+- bits 3-6: ``BITOP``: selects the bit operation to perform

+- bits 3-7: ``RFILE``: selects the other register file for mov to/from other register file

 - bits 3-4: ``COND`` - if source mangling is used, the ``$c`` register index to use for source mangling.